That Retreat Feeling – How to hold onto the magic – AdventureYogi

 Roasting a big batch of a colourful assortment of veggies and keeping them in the fridge ready to eat hot or cold makes evening meals easy and it feels like someone already did the work for you (thanks, yesterday-me!).
 And if there was a drink or infusion that you enjoyed on retreat, why not make that at home?
 Fresh mint tea takes seconds, coffee tastes tropical with coconut milk, and kombucha and coconut water are readily available to have at home these days.

 3 – Keep up your yoga practice.

-If you don’t have a local class, try simply doing the sun salutations that you’re now familiar with and seeing what else you can remember.
-Or get curious online – I really love the website yogaglo.com, for their thousand of streamed classes with great teachers, which you can filter by duration (as little as five minutes!), level, style and so on.
-Little and often is key – if you can get on the mat, even just for a few minutes, a few times each week, every part of your being will thank you!
+If you don’t have a local class, try simply doing a practise you are familiar with and see what else you can remember!
+Or, get curious online!
+I really love the website yogaglo.com, for their thousand of streamed classes with great teachers.
+Furthermore, you can filter by duration, as little as five minutes, level, style and so on.
+Little and often is key!
+Furthermore, if you can get on the mat, even just for a few minutes, a few times each week, every part of your being will thank you!

 4 – Get sensual

 What were the sights, sounds, smells of your retreat?
 If you enjoyed peaceful music as you floated around the accommodation, why not download some relaxation tunes?
 If you remember the smell of incense, bring some into your home.
 Do you remember candles and tropical plants?
 Invite those tiny flames and some pot plants into your space to recreate that peaceful atmosphere.